Marvellous Mango Curry – Tasty, Punchy and soooo Easy!

 A final note on this mango curry recipe – it’s very easy to make vegan.
 The main sauce liquid is coconut milk – we add creme fraiche to thicken things up.

-However you can also use a thick creme, basic sour cream or, indeed vegan versions of these creams.
+However you can also use a regular Greek yogurt, thick creme, basic sour cream or, indeed vegan versions of these creams.
 They’re becoming more and more readily available and work in the dish in much the same way.

 Choose your mango carefully